 After more than 100 years of law practice, Smith Anderson is known for our trial-tested lawyers who combine their extensive courtroom experience with practical business judgment.
 Our law firm has successfully represented clients in cases at every level of the judicial system, in North Carolina and jurisdictions around the country, as well as complex national and international arbitrations.
 We are proud of our success in high stakes litigation: when your business is on the line, we embrace your challenges and devote ourselves to resolving disputes efficiently and successfully.

-Smith Anderson was honored to win the 2020 “North Carolina Firm of the Year” award presented by Benchmark Litigation at its annual U.S. Awards.
+For two consecutive years (2020-2021), Smith Anderson has been named “North Carolina Firm of the Year” by Benchmark Litigation at its annual U.S. Awards.
 The Awards recognize the country’s most distinguished litigators and law firms for their business litigation work over the past twelve months.

 Our firm’s Litigation practice is also included in Chambers USA: America’s Leading Lawyers for Business, one of the leading ranking agencies for law firms and lawyers.
 Sources who were interviewed by Chambers commented: "We received a very high caliber of service from the firm and enjoy an excellent working relationship" and "Smith Anderson distinguishes itself in each and every respect."